 When using an FIA, one chooses an index to which one's money is "linked," meaning one's gains are determined by whether the price of that index increases.
 One's funds are not actually invested into the stock market itself.
-If the price index goes up, using the point to point with a "cap" method, your account is credited with 100% of the gain up to a maximum or "cap," and that new value can't be lost in subsequent years.
+Using the simplest crediting strategies, if the price index goes up, your account is credited with 100% of the gain up to a maximum or "cap," and that new value can't be lost in subsequent years.
 Future gains compound on any previous gains.
-Conversely, if the stock market price index declines 1%, 10%, 20%, 50% or any % in a contract year, your account doesn't lose.
-Currently,* caps for accounts linked to the S&P 500 price index are in the 9% - 11% range depending on amount deposited, the company, the index, and terms selected.
-A few companies lock in the cap for the full term of the FIA while others may change them year to year.
-Generally, I prefer to lock in the cap so one has certainty over the full term of the account.
+Conversely, if the stock market price index declines -5% or -50% in a contract year, your account won't lose.
+Currently,* caps for accounts linked to the S&P 500 price index may be in the 9% - 12% range depending on amount deposited, the company, the index, and terms selected.

 FIAs have no upfront charges and don't charge a yearly fee (unless income riders are added).
-They do have restrictions on withdrawals during the surrender charger period with companies offering different options as to yearly withdrawals and full withdrawals in the event of death, terminal illness, and long term care (see the disclosures for details).
+While some have restrictions/charges on withdrawals during the contracts term, others offer full liquidity with no penalties.^ Most all companies offer yearly withdrawal options and, usually, no charge withdrawals in the event of death, terminal illness, and long term care (see the disclosures for details).
 Due to the restrictions, there are certain suitability guidelines that must be met.
 Not all investors are candidates for an FIA.

 Please click on the short video above to learn more.
 Below is an easy to understand analysis of S&P 500 price returns since 1928.
 Please read to understand the power of today's structured outcome FIAs.